everysportmediagroup/everysport-api-documentation/basics/design_principles.md

 Returns all players who's name contain "Zlatan".

 ## Sorting
-Where sorting is supported, we use the "sort" parameter with the name of the key to sort on, and whether it's ascending or descending.
+Where sorting is supported, we use the "sort" parameter with the name of the key to sort on.

-	leagues/54258/events?sort=startDate:descending
+Descending:

+	leagues/54258/events?sort=startDate:desc

+Ascending:

+	leagues/54258/events?sort=startDate:sac

 ## Errors
 We use a few HTTP response codes to indicate when something went wrong: